 The process of refinancing a loan—or, replacing one or more current loans with a new one, sometimes with a new lender—can prove beneficial in a number of circumstances.
 Deciding whether or not to replace your current loan means considering many factors, including current interest rates, your current credit score, the terms of your existing loan, your income, and more.
 Understanding these factors will help you best assess whether or not refinancing your car loan has the potential to save you money.
 There are, however, situations where it would prove more beneficial to remain with your current loan.

-• If your car is “underwater” or “upside-down”.
+- You want to change your loan term.
 A car loan goes "underwater" or "upside-down” when the owner owes more on repayment of the current loan than the car itself is actually worth.
 Financial institutions will usually avoid refinancing if the borrower owes more than the car’s value, but refinancing to shorten your loan term could prove beneficial.
 On a shorter-term with lower interest rates, more of your payments will go toward your principal (the initial loan amount, without interest), which will help you recover equity quicker.

 While it is important to understand how refinancing your car loan can benefit your wallet, it is also important to understand when it would be in your best interest to remain with your current loan and lender.
 If you find your current situation described below, it may not be the ideal time to refinance your car loan.

-• You’re far along in the repayment of your current loan.
+- You’re near the end of the loan.
 Through the process of repaying your loan, interest charges gradually decrease over the life of the loan.
 Therefore, refinancing a loan holds the most potential to save you money when you’re in the early stages of repaying your initial loan.

-• Your car has high mileage.
-If you’re driving a car that has significantly depreciated in value, such as an old car with high mileage, lenders may not be willing to issue a loan with better rates than you currently have.
+- Your vehicle has depreciated significantly.
+An old car with high mileage may not be valuable enough to lenders willing to issue a loan with better rates than you currently have.

 Still unsure about whether or not you should refinance your car loan?
 Try out TDECU's auto loan calculator to determine how much you stand to save.